masonrogers/PodcastAssistant/README.md

 ### Locating Transcription and Diarization

 Timestamped transcription segments are generated in `src/transcribe_worker.py` using the Whisper library.
 Speaker labeling is performed in `src/diarizer.py` with `pyannote.audio`.
+The diarization model loads only when speaker tags are first needed.
 See the unit tests in `tests/` for basic usage.
 The `TranscriptAggregator` in `src/transcript_aggregator.py` can merge these segment lists into a single timeline.

 ## 4 — If an AI Agent Will Write the Code